It’s important to work with your vet to get to the bottom of it, so that both you and your dog can have a restful night’s sleep.

 Home remedies to help your dog fall asleep

 Products that are premixed with anti-anxiety herbs such as Bach flower, passionflower and valerian are said to be effective remedies of sleeplessness.
 They are easy to administer (you would usually add one or two drops of the remedy to your dog’s water or food).
+Be sure to discuss the use of herbal therapies with your veterinarian as some herbs interact with other medications and can worsen health conditions.

 4. Orthopaedic bed